jimmckeeth/FMXColorDialog/README.md

 # FMXColorDialog
+*This is still under active development, but you are welcome to use the code if you find it useful.*

  A fancy cross platform color picker dialog and related utilities for FireMonkey build with Delphi 12

 `ColorSliderConverter.pas` in action